hemanth-asirvatham/GABRIEL-prerelease/README.md

 ### `Classify`
 Classify passages into boolean labels.
 Uses a prompt in `basic_classifier_prompt.jinja2` and expects JSON `{label: true/false}` responses.

-Options include the label dictionary, output directory, model and timeout.
+Options include the label dictionary, output directory, model and an optional maximum timeout.
 Results are joined back onto the input DataFrame with one column per label.

 ### `Deidentifier`
 Iteratively remove identifying information from text.
 Texts are split into manageable chunks and the model returns JSON replacement mappings which are applied across all rows.